i05nagai/memorandum/language/english_speaking.md

         * in the process of leaving
         * dying
         * becoming, unfashionable, obsolescent, etc.
+        * if you do something on the way out, you do it as you leave a place
+            * Pick up your mail on the way out
+        * soon to be replaced by someone or something else
+            * the old type of passport is on its way out
     * He has his own way of doing things.
     * he does things differently
     * His way of doing things differs from others